pawsgineer/b3d_paws_bakery/README.md

 Here is a sneak peek, but most features will be prioritized based on interest through the [Voting process](#i-want-to-request-a-feature)

-- [ ] Baking of multiple high poly meshes to a single low poly mesh
 - [ ] UV Layer selection
 - [ ] Compatibility with more Shader types
 - [ ] Handling Shaders inside of Node Groups